 Triathlon wetsuits are made from delicate neoprene and cannot be used for any activity other than swimming.
 SCUBA diving and surfing could ruin your triathlon wetsuit, as they are specifically made for swimming.

-Wetsuit Wearhouse offers a wide variety of triathlon wetsuits in addition to surfing and SCUBA wetsuits.
+Wetsuit Wearhouse offers a wide variety of triathlon wetsuits.
 To learn more about triathlon wetsuits and how to shop for them, visit our Wetsuit F.A.Q. or speak to one of our experts at 866-906-SUIT (7848).
 With our large selection, you can rest assured Wetsuit Wearhouse has all the wetsuits you need to extend your season for as long as possible.

 Retail Counter Open Monday through Friday from 9am to 5pm WETSUITWEARHOUSE.COM firstname.lastname@example.org